Generic Name: ketorolac (oral/injection)

-- What are the possible side effects of ketorolac (Toradol)?
+- What are the possible side effects of ketorolac?

-- What is the most important information I should know about ketorolac (Toradol)?
+- What is the most important information I should know about ketorolac?

-- What should I discuss with my healthcare provider before taking ketorolac (Toradol)?
+- What should I discuss with my healthcare provider before taking ketorolac?

-- What should I avoid while taking ketorolac (Toradol)?
+- What should I avoid while taking ketorolac?

 - Where can I get more information?

-Ketorolac is used short-term (5 days or less) to treat moderate to severe pain.
+Ketorolac is a nonsteroidal anti-inflammatory drug (NSAID) that is used short-term (5 days or less) to treat moderate to severe pain.

-Ketorolac may also be used for other purposes not listed in this medication guide.
+Ketorolac may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ketorolac (Toradol)?
+What are the possible side effects of ketorolac?

-Stop taking ketorolac and seek medical attention or call your doctor at once if you have any of these serious side effects:
+Stop using ketorolac and call your doctor at once if you have:

 - swelling or rapid weight gain;